Russell-Waterhouse/blog/content/post/when-is-done-done.md

 Say there's a ticket that says that for a small portion of my user base, say ~3%, my service is producing corrupted files that cannot be read correctly.

 Let's say I was given this hypothetical ticket.
-I diagnose the problem fairly quickly, and produce a patch that appears to fix the problem.
+I diagnose the problem quickly, and produce a patch that appears to fix the problem.

 Now, I have some decisions to make.